Hermit crabs are a group of Anomura crustaceans. Despite their close physical resemblance, they’re not true crabs, so they don’t grow their shells.

 Hermit crabs need shells to protect themselves.
 They’re born with soft, delicate bodies, so they must acquire hard shells to shield themselves from predators, extreme weather, and wear and tear.

-Also, hermit crabs need shells to maintain moisture around their bodies, lest they dehydrate.
+Also, hermit crabs need shells to hold moisture around their bodies, lest they dehydrate.

 Do Hermit Crabs Grow Their Own Shells?